IQSS/iqss-metrics-backend/README.md

 # iqss-metrics-backend

+# Description of the Backend setup

+The Metrics dashboard contains 3 different parts:

+1. The backend.
+This part aggregates the data.
+2. The frontend.
+This part uses the aggregated data and displays the chart.
+3. The IQSS website.
+The front end is embedded in an iframe on iq.harvard.edu/metrics

+# Backend architecture

+In most cases the scripts has two steps:

+1. Harvesting the data.
+Which means accessing the data source and saving the result.
+2. Aggregating the data.
+Which means preparing the data in the desired format for the front end.
+Data is filtered, summarized, grouped, counted etc.

+Scripts are written in Python and uses Pandas as the library for data manipulation.
+There are some custom functions in myfunctions.py.
+All data is written as a TSV in the front end repository.

+## Sources

+The following sources are used:

+- Google sheets.
+- Aggregated Dataverse data
+- Dataverse API
+- Github
+- RT ticketing system

+## Business Operations

+Uses a Google spreadsheet.

+Updates: The department edits the number on a monthly basis.

+Contact: Pat.

+## Center for Geographical Analysis (CGA)

+Uses a serie of google Forms.
+The data from the spreadsheets is aggregated.

+Contact: Wendy

+Update: continuous

+## Client Support Services (CSS)

+For now, it uses google spreadsheet.
+In the future the RT-connection will be used.

+Updates: Every FY

+Contacts: Soner and Randy

+## Dataverse

+Uses a couple of sources.
+The most important source is the aggregated data from all dataverses installation.
+This aggregation is done on https://dataversemetrics.odum.unc.edu/dataverse-metrics/ and copied.

+Dataverse TV.
+Spreadsheet with videos about dataverse.

+Github: Number of installation and also some infor about contributors

+RT-API to harvest the number of requests for dataverse.

+Contact: Sonia for the Support part and Danny for the rest.

+## Data Science Services (DSS)

+Data is mainly stored in RT, but since DSS want to preparation before it is published, with receive the prepared CSVs.
+Contact: Steve Worthington

+Updates: Yearly

+## Program on Survey Research (PSR)

+Uses a google sheet with the aggregated data.

+Updates: Yearly

+Contact: Chase

+## Research computing (RC)

+Uses a Google sheet for now, with aggregated data.
+After the migration of RCE we will look at the at this again.

+Contact: Len

+# Installing and Running

 ## Requirements

 pyenv ```brew install pyenv```

 pipenv ```brew install pipenv```

 ## .env file
 an .env file in this directory with credentials and secret/links (or ENV variables set on command line)